Best Robot Vacuum For Pet Hair: iRobot Roomba vs Shark vs Neato vs Eufy

 View on Amazon

 If your dog hates loud noises, this may be the best robot vacuum for you.
-Designed to run no louder than a microwave, the Eufy 11S makes an excellent choice for those with young children at home.
+Designed to run no louder than a microwave, the Eufy 11S is ideal for those with young children at home.
 However, this vacuum is missing many features that most higher-end robot vacs include.

 ProsCons